Majestic Northern Rockies on the Alaska Highway

 In Fort Saint John

-On both sides of the Peace River, they didn’t have to build a road.
-The road was already there leading to the ferry landing that connected Dawson City to Fort Saint John.
+They didn’t have to build a road on both sides of the Peace River.
+The road was already there, leading to the ferry landing that connected Dawson City to Fort Saint John.
 Getting all the soldiers and construction equipment across the Peace River would have been impossible had they waited even for two months.
 Cold weather for the road builders was a major advantage for the first 300 miles going to Fort Nelson.

 View of Muncho Lake from our Campground.